 Medium of exchange-Allows participants to easily transact goods and services, without having to barter over swaps of actual physical like-value goods, or like-value services.
 You can use currency to pay for your foot massage, instead of having to give a back massage, in order to get one.
 As long as participants in the given economy accept the form of money, it allows for a much simpler way to trade goods and services.Bitcoin is setup to be a good potential medium of exchange, once more retailers accept it as a payment method, and buyers choose to use it to pay with.
-You don’t even have to worry about exchange rates and practices, in order to use BTC, across borders.
-The network makes transaction processing a bit slow, relative to other (more liquid) cryoto, like Litecoin or Ripple.
+You don’t even have to worry about exchange rates in order to use BTC across borders.
+The network makes transaction processing a bit slow and expensive, relative to other (more liquid) crypto, like Litecoin or Ripple.
 BTC is used as the primary medium of exchange for purchasing other cryptocurrency, which helps keep it relevant and valuable.

 Unit of account-Provides a common measure of the value of goods and services.
 Allows buyers and sellers to easily communicate the value being exchanged, for any particular good or service.
 Bitcoin is facing a psychological roadblock when it comes to its economy’s participants, because most consumers and investors are not accustomed to thinking about the value of their money, in terms of such small fractions of whole numbers.
 It is extra difficult for buyers and sellers to communicate the value of a good or service, when the value of the currency used to trade it is fluctuating so much, like with Bitcoin.
 See “Store of value” section, above.
 For example, if a restaurant uses BTC as its primary form of currency, it would have to update menus constantly to communicate accurate prices to customers.
 The restaurant would also have a ton of extra administrative work in constantly updating wages for employees, in order to give them a relatively consistent amount of value for their work performed.
 Further explained- only someone with a gambler's mentality would work for and hold only bitcoin, in order to cover relatively consistent daily/monthly/weekly expenses.

-The bottom line: Cryptocurrencies with higher circulating supplies (i.e. Ripple) do a better job at being a medium of exchange, store of value, and unit of account.
+The bottom line: Cryptocurrencies with higher circulating supplies (i.e. Ripple), or are pegged to a more stabilized asset, do a better job at being a medium of exchange, store of value, and unit of account.
 More liquid, less price volatility, and measurements that are easier to relate to.